Let’s run through the five most common challenges that arise when organisations pursue planning and follow-up without dedicated IT support.

 - Often it is necessary to quickly select a specific piece of information

-- to view the status of specific goals, indicators or activities
+- To view the status of specific goals, indicators or activities

 The number one enemy of efficiency

 It also becomes difficult to track the work carried out by other departments and units if planning and follow-up is frequently performed in locally stored documents.
-Which activities are other parts of the organization investing in to enhance employee satisfaction?
+Which activities are other parts of the organisation investing in to enhance employee satisfaction?
 What analyses and conclusions have they formed from their work?
-There may be transparency in water cooler conversations, but in organizations with hundreds or thousands of employees, gaining a real-time overview of good examples and learning from each other is a major challenge.
+There may be transparency in water cooler conversations, but in organisations with hundreds or thousands of employees, gaining a real-time overview of good examples and learning from each other is a major challenge.